MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ne-ntddstor-bpio_operations.md

 Queries whether BypassIO can be enabled for the given volume or disk.

-A storage driver should process this request similar to a **BPIO_OP_ENABLE** operation, calling <TBD> to veto as appropriate, and filling in the same diagnostic information in the appropriate fields in the [**BPIO_OUTPUT**](ns-ntddstor-bpio_output.md) structure.
+A storage driver should process this request similar to a **BPIO_OP_ENABLE** operation, filling in the same diagnostic information in the appropriate fields in the [**BPIO_OUTPUT**](ns-ntddstor-bpio_output.md) structure.
 The major difference is that the driver does not enter the BypassIO ENABLE state during a QUERY.

 ## -remarks